Bol3x/cssweng-project/README.md

 This program is an inventory management system for use of 9 Works Hardware.

-Developed in React and Express, this application allows the user to add, edit, search, and remove products.
+Developed in Express, this application allows the user to add, edit, search, and remove products.
 Also includes user-based permission for pages.

 For testing: